Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Illustrative Example

 where $\omega_0=\sqrt{\mu/a^3}$ and $\mu$ is the standard gravitational parameter.
 Let $\rho=(x,y,z)\in\reals^3$ denote the follower's position relative to the leader, where the coordinate $x$ is not to be confused with the state vector.
 Using the state $x\triangleq (\rho,\dot\rho)\in\reals^6$, input $u=(u_x,u_y,u_z)\in\reals^3$ and exogenous disturbance $w=(w_x,w_y,w_z)\in\reals^3$, the dynamics (\ref{eq:cw_x})-(\ref{eq:cw_z}) take on the familiar linear form:

-We use an impulsive control input in which the RCS system is assumed to induce an instantaneous velocity increment $\Delta v(\tau)$ at time $\tau$ via the control input $u(t)=\Delta v(\tau)\delta(t-\tau)$, where $\delta$ is the Dirac delta, every $T_{\text{s}}$ seconds.
-Meanwhile, $w$ is assumed to be a constant acceleration over the $T_{\text{s}}$ silent time period.
-Using these assumptions, (\ref{eq:satellite_continuous_time}) is discretized via the standard linear system solution \cite{Antsaklis2007}:
+We use an impulsive control input in which the RCS system can induce an instantaneous velocity increment $\Delta v(\tau)$ at time $\tau$ via the control input $u(t)=\Delta v(\tau)\delta(t-\tau)$, where $\delta$ is the Dirac delta, every $T_{\text{s}}$ seconds.
+Meanwhile, $w$ is assumed to be a constant acceleration over the $T_{\text{s}}$ period.
+These assumptions allow (\ref{eq:satellite_continuous_time}) to be discretized \cite{Antsaklis2007}: